 Extensive research shows that gambling addiction is not about the money, instead of the behavior and the way it can affect the reward system in the brain to drive compulsive gambling.
 Like with drugs and alcohol, gambling addicts are always chasing a high.
 Some people can gamble recreationally and experience no problems or severe consequences, but others who fall into gambling addiction get caught in a vicious cycle of compulsively playing an unwinnable game while destroying their own lives, and those of their loved ones.

 As with any other addiction, there are often underlying issues that either cause or exacerbate the addictive behaviors.
 At A Forever Recovery, we work with each to get to the root of what creates the patterns of destructive behavior in that person.
 With an open-ended program, we ensure that each graduate of our rehabilitation program has defined and accomplished the goals required to sustain recovery from gambling addiction.
 Some of these goals through cognitive behavioral therapy involve awareness of troubled people and situations, self-esteem, empowerment, and other skills necessary to solve problems and avoid emotional states that can trigger a relapse.

 Because gambling is one of many addictions that have devastating effects on the lives of addicts and their loved ones, the criteria for identifying a pathological gambler is very similar to that of a drug addict or alcoholic.
 As a result of its nature, the signs of addiction to anything can be applied to each of the criteria for pathological gambling.

-If you or a loved on are suffering from gambling addiction, call us now at 1-877-456-3313 to speak with a trained counselor about how we can develop an individualized treatment plan to heal the mind, body, and spirit, for a life of sustained recovery, happiness, and health.
-Don’t suffer alone, we can help.
+If you or a loved one are suffering from gambling addiction, call us now at our toll-free number to speak with a trained counselor about how we can develop an individualized treatment plan to heal the mind, body, and spirit, for a life of sustained recovery, happiness, and health.
+Don’t suffer alone; we can help.
 Call now!